Periodic Inventory System Definition

 Let’s say you are running a retail business, in which your firm must purchase inventory almost every day to run your day to day business.
 Suppose your company has adopted the Periodic Inventory system for calculating the “cost of goods sold.”
 Now let’s say on a given day, your firm needs 10 units of inventory costing $1 each and have purchased that in the current accounting period through cash.
-In total purchase made of $10.
-Now some of that inventory can become” Finished Goods” and will be sold in between the period but your accountant doesn’t need to worry about that.
-In a periodic system, for each bought inventory, a “purchase account” will get created which is an ‘asset’.
+In total, purchase made of $10.
+Now some of that inventory can become” Finished Goods” and will be sold in between the period, but your accountant doesn’t need to worry about that.
+In a periodic system, for each bought inventory, a “purchase account” will get created, which is an ‘asset.’
 All the inventory purchases are stored in this account.

 Periodic Inventory System Journal Entries for the same will be as following:

 Same as above, let’s say for the accounting period, you purchased inventory in a total of $100(100 units of $1 each).
 Below will be the journal entries for the Periodic Inventory System –

-At the end of the accounting period, you need to find out your firm’s actual ending inventory and “cost of goods sold”.
+At the end of the accounting period, you need to find out your firm’s actual ending inventory and “cost of goods sold.”
 For that, at first, his $100 will be shifted from Purchase Account to Inventory Account.
 This purchase account can be said as a temporary account to hold all the inventory purchases for a given accounting period.

 At the end of the accounting period, below will be the process.

-So, let’s say in this example of periodic inventory system your current period beginning inventory account was $1,000 and since at the end of a period, $100 also added to that account.
-Inventory account now will be $1,100.
+So, let’s say in this example of periodic inventory system, your current period beginning inventory account was $1,000, and since at the end of a period, $100 also added to that account.
+The inventory account now will be $1,100.
 This will be yours.
 “Cost of goods available for sale.”